 By leveraging the power of NVIDIA GPUs in a scalable platform, companies like Kinetica can enable those in the financial industry to perform quantitative analysis and spatial analysis in milliseconds — as well as on-demand aggregation, standard deviation kurtosis and other complex analytics in real time.
 By converging artificial intelligence (AI) and business intelligence (BI) on one platform, it’s much easier for quants to perform distributed calculations.

-If your data is on-premise and streaming on-premise, you need a solid on-premise solution, and that’s where the DGX-1 comes in.
+If your data is on premises and streaming on premises, you need a solid on-premises solution, and that’s where the DGX-1 comes in.
 This purpose-built system has eight Tesla GPU accelerators, NVLink interconnect technology for GPU-to-GPU communication and a complete software stack.

 If you’re moving into the world of AI, deep learning and accelerated analytics, Kinetica and NVIDIA provide an all-in-one solution that will get you up and running quickly.
 Together we deliver unmatched performance, predictable scalability across multiple high-density nodes and seamless integration with industry-standard connectors to data sources and applications.

 Kinetica’s user-defined functions further deliver the first converged AI and BI workloads accelerated by NVIDIA GPUs, which is especially beneficial to the financial industry.